kennywall/import-test/_posts/2010-06-27-move-your-business-to-the-google-cloud.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/googleapps.jpg
 ---
-{% include JB/setup %}<p>I was just reading a great testimonial of moving your business to Google Apps.
+{% include JB/setup %}I was just reading a great testimonial of moving your business to Google Apps.
 I use Google Apps as a starting point for all my domains, right after purchasing the domain.
 Reasons for moving your business to the Google Apps Cloud:

 	All Your Data is Backed Up